-A Florida court dividing property will also consider how easy or difficult an asset is to divide.
-For example, a business started by one spouse during the marriage would generally be a marital asset, but in most cases the judge would award the business entirely to the operating spouse, while giving the other spouse other property or money to make up for it.
+A Florida judge dividing property will also consider how easy or difficult an asset is to divide.
+For example, a business started by one spouse during the marriage would generally be a marital asset, but it may be hard to split.
+In that type of case, a judge might award the business entirely to the operating spouse, while giving the other spouse other property or money to make up for it.

 Some couples are able to agree on how to divide everything on their own, while others seek the help of attorneys or a mediator to negotiate a settlement.
 Couples who don't manage to resolve property issues outside of court will end up going to court to ask for a decision from an arbitrator or a judge.

-Property is nonmarital, or separate, if a spouse owned it before marriage or acquired it during marriage as a gift (not including gifts from the other spouse), or by inheritance.
-Separate property also includes:
+Property is separate—or nonmarital—if a spouse owned it before marriage, acquired it during marriage as a gift (not including gifts from the other spouse), or acquired it by inheritance.

 If separate property increases in value during the marriage as a result of contributions of marital funds or the efforts of either spouse, then the increases in value are marital property.
 For example, if one spouse owned a business prior to the marriage and it increased in value during the marriage, the original value of the business would remain separate property, but the increase in value would be marital property, and that property would have to be divided between the spouses.